pmean/build-website/text/14/06/sample-size-reproducibility.md

 So dig out the formula for the confidence interval for ICC and find a sample size that makes your interval reasonably narrow.
-Make sure that you plug in a plausible value forÂ  ICC and not zero.
+Make sure that you plug in a plausible value for  ICC and not zero.

 The formula for this confidence interval is very messy, so you will almost certainly be better off using a simulation approach.
 Set up a